Budapestby VisitCity Guides

 Emergency Medical Care

-• Szent Imre Hospital (Budapest 1115, Tétényi Road 12-16) – Located on the Buda side
+• Szent Imre Hospital (Budapest 1115, Tétényi Road 12-16) – On the Buda side

 Yellow and red striped ambulance with 112 emergency number on Budapest street